 I’m a big fan of canned fruit and compotes over ice cream, but they aren’t as common as they used to be.
 Compotes are incredibly easy to make.
 Mix fresh fruit with some sugar, a spice or two, and cook until it’s done.
 Compotes can be made ahead of time and then enjoyed whenever.

-I love compotes on vanilla ice cream (or heck, any kind of ice cream), but that’s not the only place to enjoy it.
-It’s tasty on toast, on yogurt, over a basic cake, and even on a charcuterie board!
+I love compotes on vanilla ice cream (or, yes, any kind of ice cream), but that’s not the only place to enjoy it.
+It’s tasty on toast, on yogurt, atop vanilla waffles, over a basic cake, and even on a breakfast charcuterie board!

 All fruit compotes are on the sweeter side.
 What I love about plum compote, however, is that it has that tanginess that prevents it from being overly sweet and overwhelming.
 It’s perfectly flavorful, tangy, and colorful while being full of flavor and the perfect accompaniment to whatever you want!